 Hands on Kirkwood

-Most of us believe this statement, and Hands On Kirkwood provides an easy opportunity to be involved.
-It is a simple way - as a group or individual - to serve others in need.
+Hands On Kirkwood provides a simple way - as a group or individual - to serve others in need.

 How it works

-Churches, local organizations, and individuals work together to connect volunteers to various projects and community needs.
+The service day is held each year on the first Saturday of October.
+Churches, local organizations, and individuals work together to connect volunteers with various projects and community needs.
 The HOK leadership team secures projects, enlists project leaders, promotes the event, and registers volunteers.
-Volunteers are recruited through partner churches and organizations but any individual can sing-up to serve.
+Volunteers are recruited through partner churches and organizations, but any individual can sing-up to serve.